 In the past, people usually didn’t openly discuss buying secondhand clothes, as there was a perception that it was unhygienic or a sign that one couldn’t afford new togs.

-In Greece, this idea is unfortunately still quite strong, which has caused many secondhand and thrift stores to hide their true natures, calling themselves names like “Italian outlets.”
+In Greece, this idea is unfortunately still quite prevalent, which has caused many secondhand and thrift stores to hide their true natures, referring to themselves as “Italian outlets” instead, for example.
 Younger Greeks have embraced thrift shopping, however.

 If you’ve ever taken a look around you and noticed with shock that many of those around you are wearing the exact same outfit from a major fashion retailer, you’ll be delighted to have the opportunity to wear something totally unique that you found at a thrift store or vintage shop.